UBC-LFS/dairy-digital-signage/README.md

 Jekyll is what we're currently using, but Github Pages can support any other static site generator.
 Read more about Jekyll and Github Pages [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll).

 Jekyll uses Liquid templating in it's HTML which allows some powerful logic.
 Review it's [documentation](https://shopify.github.io/liquid/) to learn it's conditional tags as well as the ways it supports iteration.

+### Adding Views

+To add a new view (and a new slideshow), you need to create a new key in settings.yml and a new page.
+The new key should have all the settings listed above.
+The new page only needs to have [YAML](https://jekyllrb.com/docs/front-matter/) front matter that includes
+- layout: slideshow_image
+- screen: (name of the new key in setting.yml)

 ### Testing Locally